openstack/trove/doc/source/dev/building_guest_images.rst

 In addition, projects like TripleO [5]_ provide elements as well.

-Trove provides a set of elements as part of the trove-integration [6]_ project which will be described in the next section.
+Trove provides a set of elements as part of the trove [6]_ project which will be described in the next section.

 Trove Reference Elements
 ========================

-Reference elements provided by Trove are part of the trove-integration project.
+Reference elements provided by Trove are part of the trove project.

 In keeping with the philosophy of making elements 'layered', Trove provides two sets of elements.
 The first implements the guest agent